Files

 4. Filter for Alexander Academy

 Next, we want to filter for school.
 To filter for the school name more accurately, we can cache the features.
-Run the Workspace with Feature Caching Enabled.
-To do this, click on the drop-down arrow next to the Run button, then select Enable Feature Caching.
+Run the Workspace with Data Caching Enabled (formerly Feature Caching).
+To do this, click on the drop-down arrow next to the Run button, then select Enable Data Caching.
 Click on the Run button to run the workspace.
-Now the features from the Schools dataset will be cached.
+The Schools dataset data will now be cached.

 Add another Tester to the canvas and connect the Tester_2 to the Schools reader feature type.
 In the Tester_2 parameters, set the Left Value to school_name, the Operator to =, then for the Right Value, click on the drop-down arrow and select Cached Values.
 Since there are multiple schools, this will open a Select Value dialog.